 Unlike other breeders, my girls have rich and full lives before they are bred bringing maturity and confidence to the whelping experience.
 Not only does this give the girls time to completely grow up (not babies having babies), but they pass their smarts on to their pups.

 This is an unusual year: I have two litters planned instead of the usual, one.
-Last year, Kai was campaigning in conformation before winning Westminster this year.
+Kai and I were busy on the show circuit.
 And Z was busy with co-owner Colleen Nolan rocking the coursing, rally, dock diving and obedience worlds (including the first and only AKC Utility Dog title in our breed!).
 Now we have a break, and it’s time to bring forth the next generation.

 Scroll down to the very bottom to see the process for getting an Ariosa Spanish Water Dog.

 Now accepting applications for these high-drive working pups, due April 15, 2019.
 Please contact Lisa Harper at email@example.com.

 Dam: “Z” (Ariosa Fundy Bay It’s A Wonderfullife UD BN RAE2 CAX FCAT2 DS DJ CGCA TKI)

 Sire #1: Ariosa Francisco RRey de Bostón CM

 Sire #2: Concurrido Impavido SSB, FCI Agility Level 3